omarreis/GBE3D/demos/SailboatDemo/README.md

 In order to compile this demo you have to install GBE3D components:

 * install the *GBE3D* design package *in this fork* as I have added 2 mesh components: ocean surface and sail surface.
-Saildemo also uses TGBEHeightmap (for the terrain) and clouds.
+SailboatDemo also uses TGBEHeightmap (for the terrain) and TGBEClouds.

 * Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)